 House cats are known for their hostility towards a change of environment.
 They are very territorial animals that prefer to spend time in familiar conditions.

 So, what happens when you decide to move, and your furry friend needs to abandon its familiar territory?
 Moving with cats is about keeping their stress levels at bay.
 Because you never know how they will react to the change of scenery.

 You need to put time and effort into reducing your feline’s stress level and help them with the transition into your new home without affecting their health.
 How they come to terms with the change is largely up to you.

 Moving with Cats – Preparation Process

-You should keep in mind that preparing your kitty for a move starts way before the big day.
+You should keep in mind that preparing your kitty for a move starts way before the big day almost as soon as you decide where to move and pick the best time of the year to move.
 First, you should ensure that your animal friend gets comfortable in its carrier.
 That is the place where it will be spending a reasonable amount of time during the move.